• Skip to primary navigation

 It is one thing to be invited for a nursing interview, but, acing the interview is an entirely new game.

 While preparing, have it at the back of your mind that there are lots of people vying to get selected for the role you applied for.
-Therefore, it is important you prepare so well in a way that boosts confidence for you.
+Therefore, you must prepare so well in a way that boosts your confidence.

 Having a strategy and practicing your answers is essential to a successful interview: You will often be asked both job-specific questions and classic interview questions during an interview.